marshallshen/security_architecture_and_engineering/README.md

 Security Architecture and Engineering
 =======
-> Notes from Columbia University COMS 4187
+> Notes from Columbia University class "COMS 4187: Security Architecture and Engineering"